wltheo92/Algorithm-Design-Puzzle-Series/README.md

 # Minesweeper
-Compilation of codes for solving Minesweeper problem
+Compilation of codes for solving puzzles i.e. Minesweeper and Sudoku